 There is a great amount of information available on the web for this product and its relatively simple so direct technical support has been rarely needed once we were off the beta version.

-Note that all competing products in the market place are very expensive and may force far more sophistication than you need.
-This tool does everything you will need to do simple dimension or reference data management.
+Note that competing products in the market place are very expensive and will include possibly more sophistication than you need.
+This tool does everything you will need for simple dimension or reference data management purposes.

 It is fairly straightforward as the Excel plug-in makes the initial data load very simple.